We are all connected.

 For the next few weeks I worked with two people a day, mostly friends and relatives, but I wanted volume.
 I knew that the way of becoming an expert was to work on as many people as possible.
 After a few months, I started working with complete strangers over the internet, usually knowing nothing about them other than a name.

 I first noticed how insidious the mind can be, for myself, on the occasion of one of the early times I sat down to work remotely on someone I didn’t know.
-I had already created a procedure that I still follow each time I work with someone new.
-As I sat down to work on this person, let’s call him Jim, I began to feel angry.
+As I sat down to work on this person (let’s call him Jim), I began to feel angry.
 Immediately, I started thinking about the cable company that was giving me terrible customer service.
 I was angry at this organization to the point that I thought “OK, Jim’s going to have to wait.
 Enough.
 I need to write them another letter.”
 I stopped myself and realized that the anger I felt at that moment had nothing to do with me nor the cable company, but everything to do with the energy that I was picking up from Jim.
 I was feeling his anger and my brain wanted to find a rational reason for why I was feeling angry.

 At this stage, the information I was tuning into was becoming more and more personal.
 It surprised me the first time I told a woman what had happened to her and how old she was when it happened.
 She was a complete stranger to me, I only knew her first and last name, and we were corresponding through email.
 I had written that she had been 16 at the time of the incident.
 Her email reply corrected me slightly and said it was actually just before her 16th birthday, but she confirmed that indeed, it wasn’t rape, but the only reason that was true was because she didn’t know she was supposed to say no to her step-father.